 Though cautiously optimistic, we’d clearly label TikTok as NSFK (Not Safe For Kids).

-Think of TikTok like a dash of hot ghost pepper sauce on your taco.
-If you’re extra vigilant to partner with and monitor your older teens’ usage of the app, they might be able to handle it in small doses.
+Think of TikTok like a dash of hot ghost pepper sauce on your taco!
+If you’re extra vigilant, it’s possible to partner with and check on your older teens’ usage of the app.
+With help, wisely navigating TikTok in small doses is possible.
 Here’s why.

 TikTok kicked Pornhub off its platform.

-Laila Mickelwait and the National Center on Sexual Exploitation both publicly called out TikTok and other social media platforms for Pornhub’s TikTok presence being easily accessible by teens.
+Laila Mickelwait and the National Center on Sexual Exploitation publicly called out TikTok and other social media platforms.
+Prior to this, Pornhub’s TikTok presence was easily accessed by teens.

 Possibly due to this scrutiny,TikTok recently responded by banning Pornhub.
 Now that’s a win for parents everywhere!